 Roasted Red Snapper with Bell Peppers

-Types of herbs to use for fish
+Types of herbs to use for fish or red snapper recipes

 Bay leaves, Basil, Parsley, Sage, Thyme, Chives, Dill, Marjoram, Lemon Balm, Mint, Rosemary, and Tarragon are the most common herbs for spicing up fish.
 These herbs can be used fresh or dried.
-They are also used to stuff a whole fish.
+They are also used to stuff whole fish.

 How about adding spices?